Applicable Fares and Fees

 Date of Fare Calculation

 The date on which your fare calculation is based is called the "date of fare calculation".
-In general, the date of fare calculation is the same as the date on which you purchase the airplane ticket, but the date of fare calculation is sometimes a different day than the actual date of purchase.
+The date of fare calculation may change depending on when you purchased the ticket or made a reservation change.

 Specific Examples